explorer/personalprojects/README.md

 One thing I need to mention is that the database I used is not cloud database, so some functionalities may not work very well (such as ranking function).
 I am sorry about that and I will optimise it and other annoying bugs that may exist as soon as possible once I am free.

-Anyway, thanks for playing and I hope you enjoy!
+Anyway, thanks for playing and I hope you enjoy it!

 ## Cheers!